Zarol/ProjectAlias/setup.md

 device, with no skin, 768MB of RAM, and using host GPU for emulation.

 ## Import Project
+Clone the project and create a file within the root directory called `local.properties`.
+Within the file write `sdk.dir=%PATH_TO_ANDROID_SDK%` and save the file.
 Within Eclipse, go to `File -> Import -> Gradle -> Gradle Project`.
 Click browse and navigate to the root folder of this project and click `Finish`.
 Gradle will download the required dependencies which might take a couple of minutes.

 ## Running the Project
 ### Desktop